Dog glucosamine injections are prescription medication that is injected into your dog’s muscle and then preferentially absorbed by inflamed joints.

 - Place the syringe in the center hole (the rubber part) with the other hand

-- Slowly fill the syringe to desired quantity by pulling out on the plunger.
+- Slowly fill the syringe to the desired quantity by pulling out on the plunger.
 Dr. Smith will have pre-calculated your dog’s dose for you.
 Make sure to avoid any air bubbles in the syringe.
 If air bubbles do occur, push the plunger in squirting liquid back into the jar until the air bubbles disappear.

-Choose where to give the injection:
+Choose where to give the dog glucosamine injection: